• Welcome

 The Jodi Mysteries by Virginia Ann Work

 Jodi Fischer is always getting tangled up in a mystery, which gives her constant trouble.
-Even spending some time at her aunt’s ranch with the horses causes trouble.
+Even spending some time at her aunt’s ranch with the horses causes problems.

-In The Mystery of the Missing Message, Jodi and her best friend Lexie Marshall discover a mysterious paper in a baby’s sock!
-The plot thickens when a baby visits Lexie’s house, and another baby is reported kidnapped for ransom!
+In The Mystery of the Missing Message, Jodi and her best friend Lexie Marshall discover a mysterious paper in a baby’s sock.
+The plot thickens when a baby visits Lexie’s house, and another baby is reported kidnapped for ransom.
+Jodi and Lexie must get to the bottom of this mystery before the baby is gone…or worse.

-The third book so far in the series is The Curse of the Broken Feather.
-This book is probably my favorite, well, for now anyway.
-Jodi travels with Lexi and her brother Brian to Chilcotin Indian territory and gets wound up in another mystery.
+In The Curse of the Broken Feather, Jodi travels with Lexi and her brother Brian to Chilcotin Indian territory and gets wound up in another mystery.
 An author’s note at the end proclaims this mystery based on real facts!
 I love real stories.

 P.S.
 This series was written by our retired pastor’s wife!